PostHog/posthog.com/contents/blog/product-market-fit-game.md

 You are trying to figure out if anyone cares, so the speed you can ship your first feature is the most important factor.
 Scalability is irrelevant.
 Use a software stack you've used before, as long as it's reasonably popular.
 We used Django and React in the early days.

-Ship features embarassingly early.
+Ship features embarrassingly early.
 Appeal to the kind of user that'll pick up a random piece of software that no one has ever used before.

 Unless your product's unique selling point is superior design, it's preferable to ship clunky/ugly/slightly broken functionality, and quickly improve it, than to waste months on something no one cares about.